josephjaspers/Robinhood/README.md

 from robinhood import Trader
 trader = Trader('username', 'password')
 ```
 Logging in will prompt for an access_code which may be submitted  via a console prompt.
+Note: You must have 2-factor authentication requried on your robinhood account.
 ```python
 trader.save_session('filename')
 ```